Alignment Allowed: No Structured (neutral and chaotic alignments only)

 Hear Noise (initially 15%) permits the Ranger to identify the range and direction of sounds.
 If a conversation is overheard, then a successful Hear Noise roll will enable the Ranger to perceive the words spoken, provided that the Ranger is conversant with the language heard.

-A Ranger can empathically control animals.
+A Ranger can empathically read the emotions of animals and control animals.
 Another part of being a Ranger is having an affinity with plants and animals and understanding workings of the natural environment.
 Perhaps lifelong closeness with nature is why Rangers have somehow gained an empathic rapport with higher animals.
-In any given situation, a Ranger has a 20% chance, plus 2% per level, of establishing an empathic link with an animal of intelligence 1 or more.
+A Ranger has an empathic rating of 20% at 1st level (with animals only, not humanoids).
+This power incrementally increases as the Ranger ascends in level.
 Through this link, a Ranger can sense the basic drives of an animal -- hunger, fear, pain, and thirst.
-To accomplish this feat, the target animal must be within 50' and the Ranger must concentrate for a full round.
+To accomplish this feat, the target animal must be within 60' and the Ranger must concentrate for a full round.
+The range also increases as the Ranger goes up in level.
 In the case of a Changeling Ranger, one half of the Changeling's empathic link percentage can be added to the animal empathy roll.

 Field Medicine: Like a Shaman, the Ranger begins his/her career with knowledge of Field Medicine.
 The Ranger's starting values are: Treat Injury (15%); Identify/Treat Poison (10%); Identify/Treat Disease (5%) .
 From that point on, he/she would gain points (Knowledge + Current Level) to distribute with each increase in level.
 Through the training of a Shaman, a Ranger may gain a one-time bonus of 20 points to his/her skills in field medicine to divide amongst the three skills as desired.
 This option costs 2,000 experience points (if this option is taken at 1st level, the Ranger can start the game at -2000 XP).
 The Game Master may require a bit of role-playing to achieve this bonus, such as studying under a Shaman for a year and a day.